dannythorne/MakingMinecraft_Take02/README.md

      ![Renamed MineBlock.cs script](./ScreenCaps/script_mineblock_renamed.png "Renamed MineBlock.cs Script")

-     Now double-click the MineBlock C# asset.
+     Now double-click the `MineBlock` C# asset.
 That will cause the script to be loaded in Mono.

      ![Mono MineBlock initial script](./ScreenCaps/mono_mineblock_initial.png "Initial Mineblock Script In Mono")

      There is a `Start` function and an `Update` function.
 They are empty to start with.
 We could write code in them, but we won't for now.
      We can also add other functions.
-We will add another soon.
+We will add another function soon.

-     It is important to realize first and foremost, however, that this script needs to be &ldquo;attached&rdquo; to a game object (or multiple game objects for that matter).
+     It is important to realize first and foremost, however, that this script needs to be &ldquo;attached&rdquo; to a game object (or multiple game objects).
      Let's go ahead and attach it to our block prefab before delving into actual coding in the script.

   8. Go back to Unity and select the `Block` prefab.

      ![Select Block Prefab](./ScreenCaps/block_prefab_select.png "Select Block Prefab")

-     Now click and drag the `MineBlock` prefab over to the `Add Component` button in the `Inspector View` for the `Block` prefab and drop it there.
+     Now click and drag the `MineBlock` script asset over to the `Add Component` button in the `Inspector View` for the `Block` prefab and drop it there.

      ![MineBlock Script Drop To Add](./ScreenCaps/script_mineblock_drop_to_add.png "MineBlock Script Drop To Add")